superlinear-ai/raglite/README.md

 # RAGLite

-A Retrieval-Augmented Generation (RAG) library for SQLite.
+RAGLite is a Python package for Retrieval-Augmented Generation (RAG) with SQLite.

-⚠️ This project is a work in progress!

 ## Features